clp-research/slurk/docs/slurk_layouts.rst

 "Injected as a script file into the site

 Examples:
-  - ``"ask-reload"``: A popup asks on page reload if this is the desired action
+  - ``"ask-reload"``: A pop-up asks on page reload if this is the desired action

 ``"document-ready"``
 --------------------